jonnonz1/nz-statute-book/acts/public/1957/oaths-and-declarations-act-1957.md

 ### 6 Unlawful administration of oaths
 (1) No person shall administer, or cause or allow to be administered, or cause or allow to be received, any oath, affidavit, or affirmation relating to any matter or thing in respect of which that person has not jurisdiction or cognisance by some law in force for the time being.
-(2) Every person who wilfully acts in contravention of subsection (1) commits an offence, and is liable on summary conviction to a fine not exceeding 50 pounds.
+(2) Every person who wilfully acts in contravention of subsection (1) commits an offence, and is liable on conviction to a fine not exceeding $100.
 (3) Nothing in this section shall extend to any oath, affidavit, or affirmation before any Justice of the Peace or Community Magistrate relating to the preservation of the peace or the prosecution, trial, or punishment of offences, or relating to any proceedings before the House of Representatives or before any Committee thereof, or to any oath, affidavit, or affirmation for the purpose of legal proceedings in any other country or required by the laws of any other country to give validity to any instrument in writing designed to be used in that country.

 **Declarations**